robric/oai-on-WSL/README.md

 ## Node preparation

 Nodes for deployment are based on:
-- ubuntu focal
+- Ubuntu 20.04.5 LTS
-- kubernetes installation with multus/macvlan for advanced deployments
+- Kubernetes installation with multus/macvlan for advanced deployments
 - helm + helm spray
-- sctp must be running properly
+- SCTP is by default in Ubuntu 20.04.5 LTS (no sctp kernel module).
+If any doubt, check with the following utility:
 ```
 sudo apt install lksctp-tools
 ```